ato

 or similar.

-Any attribute of any block may have a unit attached written (without a space) after any number.
+Any attribute of any block may have a unit attached, written (without a space) after any number.

-Unsurprisingly, caps capacitance needs to be a capacitance; for example, 23.4uF
+Unsurprisingly, a capacitorâs capacitance needs to be a capacitance (for example, 23.4uF

 Add units.